accs-uaa/vegetation-cover-modeling/README.md

 * *Start Date*: Enter the earliest date to be included in the results.
 * *End Date*: Enter the latest date to be included in the results.

-### ArcGIS Pro: Model Input Processing Workflow
+### ArcGIS Pro: Format Model Inputs
 Tools 1-5 below prepare model inputs.
-Tool
+Tools should be executed in the order listed below.
 1. Create Area of Interest
 2. Format Environmental Predictors
 3. Format Spectral Predictors